Before you can have wealth in your wallet, you need to have wealth in your head.

 - Do you act from a place of scarcity?

 Think about all the possibilities for money.
 You can choose to believe anything you want about money.

 You don’t have to listen to me or to anyone else.

 You don’t have to worry about money (I love the Eckart Tolle quote, “Worry pretends to be necessary).
 It’s true.
 The emotion of worry is not useful.
 You can stop worrying if you want to.

 Want to make a lot of money?
 Do it.
 Like your reason for it.
 Don’t apologize.

 When I learned (funny, I needed to learn this at all!), that I could choose to believe whatever I wanted about money, I felt so empowered.
-I started making the best decisions for me – that no one else could possibly make for me.
+I started making the best decisions for me and my family – that no one else could possibly make for us.

 When you own your financial life and make change your money mindset to support you, you attract money and it’s super empowering.